-This act, Public Law 96-8, laid forth the U.S.’ relationship with Taiwan following US President Carter’s transfer of diplomatic recognition in China to the mainland.
-It promises to ensure that Taiwan’s democratic status not be altered by outside force and provided for relations between the U.S. and Taiwan.
+This act, Public Law 96-8, laid forth the U.S.' relationship with Taiwan following U.S. President Carter's transfer of diplomatic recognition in China to the mainland.
+It promises to ensure that Taiwan's democratic status not be altered by outside force and provided for relations between the United States and Taiwan.

 To help maintain peace, security, and stability in the Western Pacific and to promote the foreign policy of the United States by authorizing the continuation of commercial, cultural, and other relations between the people of the United States and the people on Taiwan, and for other purposes.